After tearing open a check from your auto or home insurance provider, you may be surprised to find two names listed on the “Pay to the order of” line.

 If you have a mortgage on your home, the mortgage company will generally require you to obtain homeowner’s insurance to protect its asset.
 Because the lender still has an interest in the property, your insurer must send you a check made out to both you and the provider.

-How to cash this type of check: If you receive a two-party insurance check to you and your contractor, you can work directly with the contracting company to cash the check.
+If you receive a two-party insurance check made out to you and your contractor, you can work directly with the contracting company to cash the check.
 If the check includes an “or” between your names, only your contractor will have to sign to endorse the check.
 If the check includes an “and” both you and your contractor will need to sign.
 Make sure work is done completely to your satisfaction before endorsing the check.